tanyaweaver/python-dev-accelerator/_sources/lectures/day21/frameworks_and_wsgi.txt

 .. rst-class:: build
 .. container::

-    How about in the case of your Flask app?
+    How about in the case of your Pyramid app?

     How about with using ``psycopg2`` directly?